The Foundations PressFISLI Curriculum › Manṭiq

 Manṭiq: Teaching Islamic Logic in the Muslim School

-Allah commands afalā taʿqilūn — "will you not reason?" — forty-nine times in His Book.
+Allah commands afalā taʿqilūn ("will you not reason?") forty-nine times in His Book.
 The classical tradition built an entire science around that command.
 We built the curriculum to teach it.

 What Is Manṭiq?

-Manṭiq is the Arabic term for logic — the science of correct reasoning.
+Manṭiq is the Arabic term for logic: the science of correct reasoning.
 The word derives from the root n-ṭ-q, meaning to speak, to articulate what the mind has grasped.
 In the classical Islamic scholarly tradition, Manṭiq was not considered philosophy.
-It was considered a tool — the instrument that makes every other Islamic discipline intelligible.
+It was considered a tool: the instrument that makes every other Islamic discipline intelligible.

-Al-Ghazālī, one of the greatest theologians in Islamic history, identified thirty valid syllogistic forms in the Qurʾān before any European logician had named them.
+Al-Ghazālī, one of the greatest theologians in Islamic history, identified the major forms of valid syllogistic reasoning operating throughout the Qurʾān.
 The classical tradition built an entire science around the Qurʾānic command to reason.
 The FISLI curriculum restores that science to the Muslim school.

 Why Classical Scholars Required Manṭiq

 A student who has absorbed the five FISLI disciplines in sequence arrives at Manṭiq not as a stranger but as someone coming home to the name of something she already knows.
-That is why FISLI sequences Manṭiq fifth — not because it is least important, but because it is most powerful when it arrives last.
+That is why FISLI sequences Manṭiq fifth, not because it is least important, but because it is most powerful when it arrives last.

 The Classical Sources